 All tests and exams MUST be written at the scheduled times unless PRIOR arrangements have been made with the instructor.
 A missed test (exam) will result in a score of ZERO on that test (exam).
 Only in very specific cases may student be given an opportunity to make up a missed exam (student will be presented with a different version of the exam).
-Doctor, lawyer or police documentation will be required.
+Doctor, lawyer or police documentation may be required.
 The final exam is 3 hours long and is scheduled by the registrars' office during GPRC Exam weeks.
+Please make your self familiar with the GPRC exam policy.